-Many people believe that dogs are complete carnivores, which makes sense, as they definitely seem to get more excited for a piece of steak or chicken than they do for broccoli or green beans.
+Many people believe that dogs are complete carnivores as they definitely seem to get more excited for a piece of steak or chicken than they do for broccoli or green beans.

-The truth is that dogs are generally thought to be omnivores, but there’s new research that’s challenging that assumption.
+The truth is that dogs are generally thought to be facultative carnivores depending on what food is available to them, but there’s ongoing research that’s continuously examining this assumption.

 This is a surprisingly complex debate that likely isn’t going to be resolved anytime soon, but it’s still worth diving into to understand both sides of the argument.